 Starting a new career as an independent agent is a daunting task.

 Some may be starting out young while others may be a bit older and looking for a new profession.

-So, how do you start something new when quitting your current profession is just not feasible?
+Many ask; "How do I start something new when quitting my current profession is just not feasible?"

-It takes time to learn new skills and processes and that means less money in your pocket if you quit your full time job.
+It takes time to learn new skills and processes and that could mean less money in your pocket if you quit your full time job.